Serena Webb Dance Theater

 Story based on E.T.A.
 HOFFMAN'S The Nutcracker and the Mouse King

-Created and Choreographed/Directed by: Karyn Andrasko and Serena Webb
+Created, Choreographed, and Directed by: Karyn Andrasko and Serena Webb

 Music by: Pyotr Ilyich Tchaikovsky